dmijatovic/test-ng5/README.md

   - it should call formatNumber when type in number/decimal/integer/float
   - it should round to whole number when dec prop not provided
-  - it should round number to amount decimals provided -implement tests for alert directive (attribute directive)
+  - it should round number to amount decimals provided

+-implement tests for alert directive (attribute directive)
-  - use element stub
+  - use 'stub' component
+  - add both stub component and directive into testbed module

+- implement tests for feature1bcomponent
+  - should create component
-  -
+  - should return fake data

-- test router/params/component with router-outlet
+- implement test on main.component
+  - add all dependencies to testbed module, use RouterTestingModule from @angular/router/testing
-  - should have router-outlet
+  - it should have router-outlet (use query by.directive)

-  - should have routerLink
+### e2e tests